wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

 ## Node Structure ##

 To make all of our steps of node installation clear, it is better, to begin with, a node structure explanation.
-Understanding the structure of the node will shed some light on major essences that the node interacts with.
+Understanding the structure of the node will shed some light on major essences that a node interacts with.

 Under the bonnet, every node has:
 - **<ins>Blockchain database</ins>**: